fsschneider/DeepOBS/docs/api/analyzer.rst

 - Plotting all performance metrics of the whole benchmark set.
 - Returning the overall performance table for multiple optimizers.

-The analyzer can return those outputs as matplotlib plots or ``.tex`` files for direct inclusion in academic publications.
+The analyzer can return those outputs as matplotlib plots for customization.

 .. toctree::
   :maxdepth: 2